Goodhart baronets

 The Goodhart Baronetcy, of Portland Place in St Marylebone and of Holtye in the County of Sussex, is a title in the Baronetage of the United Kingdom.
 It was created on 1 July 1911 for the prominent paediatrician James Goodhart.
-He was notably consulting physician to Guy's Hospital and Evelina Children's Hospital and co-author of the textbook Diseases of Children (1905).
+He was notably consulting physician to Guy's Hospital and Evelina Children's Hospital and author of the textbook Diseases of Children (1885).
+The 8th Edition in 1905 was edited by G F Still.